Skip to content

 • regular cross-client integration testing in local devnets using ethereum-package

-Still, if you encounter an issue with Vero, you can temporarily switch back to any other validator client – easily, quickly and without slashing risk.
+If you do encounter an issue with Vero, you can switch to another validator client – easily, quickly and without slashing risk.

 Feature comparison